Updated September 5, 2023

 Travel by Faculty, Staff, and Students

-Faculty, students, and staff must complete the travel self-assessment when making plans to travel internationally.
+Faculty, students, and staff are urged to complete the travel self-assessment when making plans to travel internationally.
 All travelers must be prepared to follow all government regulations and guidelines for their destination(s).
 Additional guidance regarding travel is available from the CDC.

 Undergraduate students planning university-sponsored international travel must comply with the Travel Policy for Yale College students.

 If you should test positive after travel, isolate from others and consult the university’s guidance on when to end isolation.

 Please visit the CDC website for guidance regarding when you should delay travel, such as when you have COVID-19 symptoms, after testing positive for COVID-19, or after close contact exposure.

 It is important to plan carefully for any travel.
 Some international travel restrictions are still in place and these vary by country.
 Some countries impose requirements for entry or departure.
 Check the International SOS COVID Trip Planner for current restrictions in any country.
 Helpful resources may be found at the links below.

 International travelers should register travel plans using Yale’s registry ISOS Travel Tracker to speed contact in the event of an emergency.